yukun-dong/how-to/[Document]-Notification-(Preview-feature).md

 It's recommended to use your own shared storage for production environment.
 See [Customize Storage](#customize-storage).

-Or, as a workaround, after restart / redeploy, you can mention your bot in Teams chat / group / channel to re-add connections to the storage.
+Or, as a workaround, after restart / redeploy, uninstall the bot from Teams, then re-install it to re-add connections to the storage.

 ### Can I know all the targets my bot is installed in, out of the notification project?